joe-jangala/E-card-generator/README.md

-# Card Generator Using React
+# E Card Generator Using React

 In this project two components Input and Card components are developed to generate a E Card